heapoverride/luxon-framework/README.md

 # Luxon framework documentation
 Luxon is powerful and minimal framework and provides a solid foundation for your next website.
 All Luxon's core modules are PHPdoc'ed so that your code editor can provide you with helpful information about each method.
-I use Visual Studio Code with PHP Intelephense extension and it supports PHPdoc.\
+I use Visual Studio Code with PHP Intelephense extension and it supports PHPdoc.
-\
-**Warning:** Luxon is a work in progress project and if you decide to use it, you should\
-expect your web application to break after updates.

 ## Table of contents
 1. [Installation](docs/1-installation.md)